 According to a Harvard Business School paper, every year, businesses lose over a hundred billion dollars in wages paid to workers for idle time.
 Thus, understanding the importance of idle time tracking in employee monitoring, along with the adoption of advanced idle time tracking software, is crucial for companies to monitor how long employees spend cyberslacking or away from their desks.

 What Is Idle Time Tracking?

 You cannot call an app a time tracker if it doesn’t monitor idle time.
 This feature is responsible for detecting a user’s inactive periods.
 Now, remember that an employee being ‘idle’ doesn’t necessarily mean their PC is switched off.
 A person’s time will be tagged as ‘idle’ if they are spending more than, let’s say, five minutes not clicking, typing, or even scrolling through a web page.
 Meanwhile, the opposite of this scenario is called ‘active time’.

 Now, online monitoring tools are used for recording, measuring, and analyzing how long people spend on various tasks and computer activities.
-These apps let you gain an insight into their active time.
+These employee monitoring software programs let you gain an insight into their active time.
 Of course, an inactivity tracker won’t tell you how a person spends their idle time.
 Instead, it will only show you when it happens and how long it lasts.